-ANKARA — Turkey’s military and procurement officials are mulling a stopgap, off-the-shelf solution after they scrapped a multibillion dollar air defense contract and decided to build it indigenously.
+ANKARA — Turkey’s military and procurement officials are mulling a stopgap, solution and buying off-the-shelf solution after they scrapped a multibillion dollar air defense contract and decided to build it indigenously.

 Officials said the military top brass is especially keen for the stopgap solution, citing increasing conventional military threats, especially after Turkey became the first NATO member state to shoot down a Russian military airplane and spark a row.